 Altum has large capital buffers to withstand volatility in earnings, and to support future growth.
-The Moody's adjusted tangible common equity to tangible managed assets ratio stood at 49.5% as of end-September 2017 (end-2016: 47.4%), which we expect to fall in the next twelve months mostly due to the growth in business volumes.
+The Moody's adjusted tangible common equity to tangible managed assets ratio stood at a very strong 48.8% as of end-December 2017 (end-2016: 47.4%).